vimode/frontend-mentor-challenges/blogr-landing-page/README.md

 - mobile view : some more gap between top nav/branding and hero content.
 - add :active properties same as :hover and :focus
 - Typography is terrible.
-- Add some animations or transtions to the nav bar items.
+- Add some animations or transitions to the nav bar items.
 - Live solution screenshot(s)
 - On submit update README with : Solution submitted at Frontend Mentor - [Submission Link]()